Which is Better: Blade or Bladeless Lasik?

 - Lower risk of diffuse lamellar keratitis, a complication that causes inflammation underneath the corneal flap.

-- Less suction time required, which may be more comfortable for the patient.
+- Less suction time required, which may be more comfortable for the person.

 - Higher risk of decentration, which means the laser is not centered correctly on the eye.
 This can cause irregular astigmatism.